vinayavasu/SAILORS/README.md

 ## Changelog

+**July 2026**
-**July 2026** — Two checks revised after practitioner review from Harshad Sadashiv Kadam :
+**Two checks revised after practitioner review from Harshad Sadashiv Kadam:**
 - **O** now covers two conditions instead of one: gating the action itself, and separately gating any mid-session growth in the capability's scope or permissions.
 - **A** now includes an explicit hand-off rule: when retrieval is another agent's output rather than a static lookup, defer to MAESTRO instead of stretching A to cover it.
+**Three refinements following review from Shivam Dhar:**
+- L now explicitly covers resource-usage scope — token exhaustion and unbounded tool calls are permission problems, not input problems.
+- R now includes a log-trust note for agent-written audit trails.
+- The framing question now reflects continuous re-running, not just pre-ship review.

 ## Roadmap